 The body needs carbs for energy, while protein helps create new hair cells.
 But if you don’t eat carbs, then your body hijacks the protein for its energy source, and your hair suffers.
 Taking protein supplements can help improve hair health.

 This is where the hair starts growing, so keeping the skin in good condition makes sense.
 Scalp oils, serums and gentle scrubs keep it functioning normally, and stop products blocking hair follicles.

 The treatments to try

-PLATELET RICH PLASMA: PRP, or the vampire facial, treated hair loss before becoming the A-listers face-boosting favorite.
+PLATELET RICH PLASMA: PRP, or the ‘vampire’ facial, treated hair loss before becoming the A-listers’ face-boosting favorite.
 A few vials of your blood are extracted from your arm, then the internal growth factors in the plasma are removed and re-injected into your scalp.
-It’s painful (have local anesthetic first) and you usually need three sessions, but I saw a real and lasting difference.
+It’s painful (you have local anesthetic first), and you usually need three sessions, but I saw a real, lasting difference.

-TREATMENT DROPS: Everyone I send to Glenn Lyons raves about his ‘miracle’ scalp drops that block sensitivity to testosterone.
+TREATMENT DROPS: Everyone I send to Glenn Lyons raves about his ‘miracle’ scalp drops, which block sensitivity to testosterone.
 Use them nightly, and within one to two months you will see and feel the difference.

-MINOXIDIL: FDA-approved, this is the gold standard of home treatment – known as Rogaine or Regaine.
-Now woman can use the same 5% strength as men (previously it was just 2%), and studies show it helps regrow hair up to 48% thicker.
+MINOXIDIL: FDA-approved, this is the gold standard in home treatment – known as Rogaine or Regaine.
+Now women can use the same 5 percent strength as men (previously it was just 2 percent), and studies show it helps regrow hair up to 48 percent thicker.